8bit-int/8bit/_posts/2019-07-10-8bit-is-hiring.md

 date:   2019-07-10
 ---

 At 8bit, we're looking for independent workers who are mission-focused.
-We don't hire for a job, we hire candidates who are the right for a rewarding career in CyberSecurity.
+We don't hire for a job, we hire candidates who are the right fit for a rewarding career in CyberSecurity.

 Our competitive compensation package includes:
   * Low overhead hourly company.
 Get the most compensation for your time with no vacation accrual